-Chalupny is one of the most decorated women's soccer players from St. Louis and earlier announced her retirement as a player.
-Most recently, she played professionally with the Chicago Red Stars of the NWSL.
-Chalupny was a member of the United States Women's National Team which won the 2015 World Cup in Canada, and earned 106 caps for the USWNT.
-Chalupny played in the USA's contest against Colombia during the World Cup, and scored a goal in a 2015 exhibition game versus New Zealand played at Busch Stadium.
-She also earned a gold medal in the 2008 Beijing Olympic Games as part of the U.S. women's soccer team.
+St. Louis-native Lori Chalupny Lawson has officially assumed the position of head coach for the Maryville University women's soccer team beginning January 1, 2018.
+She has been an assistant coach for the Saints since 2013 and was named as the head coach-designate in the fall of 2015.
+Chalupny Lawson was a member of the United States Women's National Team which won the 2015 World Cup in Canada.
+She played in the USA's contest against Colombia during the World Cup and scored a goal in an exhibition game versus New Zealand played at Busch Stadium.

-Chalupny went on to a standout college career at the University of North Carolina, completing her eligibility in 2006.
-For the Tar Heels, she was a three-time All-American, and helped the team win the 2003 National Championship.
+Chalupny Lawson went on to a standout college career at North Carolina, completing her eligibility in 2006.
+For the Tar Heels, she was a three-time All-American and helped the team win the 2003 National Championship.
 A three-time All-Atlantic Coast Conference selection, she scored 30 goals and had 32 assists during her career with the Tar Heels.
-Chalupny earned her BA in sociology from UNC in 2013.
+Chalupny Lawson earned her degree in sociology from UNC in 2013.

 Chalupny played two seasons with the St. Louis Athletica of the WPS, served as team captain and was a WPS All-Star.
 She also spent two years with the WPS’s Atlanta Beat.
 Chalupny signed with AIK Fotboll Dam and played one season in the Swedish professional league.

 Chalupny was a member of the 2002 United States Under-19 World Championship Team and scored nine goals with the U.S. Women’s National Team.
 She played in four games for the U.S.A. in the 2008 Summer Olympics and scored a goal in a 4-2 victory over Japan in the semifinals.